 “I was, again, shocked”

 After three riveting shows tonight on the bushfires, I’m still reeling.
 Four Corners showed us what it felt like to be in the middle of those terrors and just what the people were feeling like.
-I found myself watching with my hand curled over my mouth reflecting the edge of that fear as it curled out from the safety of the screen.
-The fires had past, but I hadn’t felt like this at the time.
+I found myself watching with my hand over my mouth reflecting the edge of that fear as it emerged from the safety of the screen.
+The fires had passed, but I hadn’t felt like this at the time.
 Oh my god, was all I could say.

 Then Media Watch showed how the climate deniers had taken over the Murdoch Press airwaves and papers and what they were saying.
 Because I don’t read or listen to them I was, again, shocked.

-What they did not say on this show was what else he said – that these conditions would be reduced by exactly the extent to which the world community reduced its carbon emissions – all of us together.
+What they did not say on Q&A was what else Ross Garnaut said – that these conditions would be reduced by exactly the extent to which the world community reduced its carbon emissions – all of us together.
 Otherwise it would continue to get worse.
 The American on the panel did try to point this out but was largely gagged by Senator Molan so we were distracted from the power of that point.

 “We can’t accept this”